Apr 19 2012

 - Courtship intensifies: February and early March.
 The birds are seen flying together more often.
 Male presents food to female.
 They bow at the nest.
 Frequency increases as egg laying approaches.

-- Egg laying: Begins in mid March or early April.
+- Egg laying: Begins in mid March or early April (as of 2016, earliest is March 10).
 An egg is laid every other day until the clutch is complete.

 - Incubation: Begins when the next-to-last egg is laid.